CardanoTokenIO/ProoOfPost/getting-started/the-post-token.md

 ## Getting Started

-Ready to join the Utxo Maestro ecosystem?
+Ready to join the Proof of Post ecosystem?

 1. **Participate in Presale**: Get early access to $POST tokens
 2. **Join Community**: Connect with other holders and builders